Monday, January 3, 2022

 BIRMINGHAM, Ala.
-(January 3, 2022) — Maynard Cooper & Gale (Maynard) is pleased to announce the promotion of ten attorneys to shareholder, effective January 1, 2022.
+(January 3, 2022) — Maynard & Gale (Maynard) is pleased to announce the promotion of ten attorneys to shareholder, effective January 1, 2022.
 The Firm’s new shareholders include Alina Arbuthnot, Caroleene Dobson, Baker Findley, Charles Fleischmann, Mitchell Greggs, Josh Hess, Brandt Hill, Brannon Parker, Rich Pugh, and Ann Watford Todd.

 “This group of outstanding attorneys is exemplary of Maynard’s founding principles and dedication to client service,” said Jeff Grantham, Managing Shareholder.
 “Their strong commitment has earned them the position of shareholder and we take pride in recognizing them and watching their future contributions to the Firm.”